SLEPc Users Manual#

 Abstract

 The emphasis of the software is on methods and techniques appropriate for problems in which the associated matrices are large and sparse, for example, those arising after the discretization of partial differential equations.
 Thus, most of the methods offered by the library are projection methods, including different variants of Krylov and Davidson iterations.
 In addition to its own solvers, SLEPc provides transparent access to some external software packages such as ARPACK.
-These packages are optional and their installation is not required to use SLEPc, see section Wrappers to External Libraries for details.
 Apart from the solvers, SLEPc also provides built-in support for some operations commonly used in the context of eigenvalue computations, such as preconditioning or the shift-and-invert spectral transformation.

-SLEPc is built on top of PETSc, the Portable, Extensible Toolkit for Scientific Computation [Balay et al., 2025].
-It can be considered an extension of PETSc providing all the functionality necessary for the solution of eigenvalue problems.
+SLEPc is built on top of PETSc, the Portable, Extensible Toolkit for Scientific Computation.
+SLEPc extends PETSc with all the functionality necessary for the solution of eigenvalue problems.
 This means that PETSc must be previously installed in order to use SLEPc.
 PETSc users will find SLEPc very easy to use, since it enforces the same programming paradigm.
 Those readers that are not acquainted with PETSc are highly recommended to familiarize with it before proceeding with SLEPc.

 Additional Documentation

 This manual provides a general description of SLEPc.
-In addition, manual pages for individual routines are included in the distribution file in hypertext format, and are also available on-line at https://slepc.upv.es/documentation.
+In addition, manual pages for individual routines are available through the top bar menu (both the C/Fortran API and the Python API).
 These manual pages provide hyperlinked access to the source code and enable easy movement among related topics.
 Finally, there are also several hands-on exercises available, which are intended for learning the basic concepts easily.

 How to Read this Manual

 Users that are already familiar with PETSc can read chapter Getting Started very fast.
 Section Eigenvalue Problems provides a brief overview of eigenproblems and the general concepts used by eigensolvers, so it can be skipped by experienced users.
-Chapters EPS: Eigenvalue Problem Solver–MFN: Matrix Function describe the main SLEPc functionality.
+Chapters EPS: Eigenvalue Problem Solver to Auxiliary Classes describe the main SLEPc functionality.
 Some of them include an advanced usage section that can be skipped at a first reading.
 Finally, chapter Additional Information contains less important, additional information.

 SLEPc Technical Reports

-The information contained in this manual is complemented by a set of Technical Reports, which provide technical details that normal users typically do not need to know but may be useful for experts in order to identify the particular method implemented in SLEPc.
-These reports are not included in the SLEPc distribution file but can be accessed via the SLEPc web site.
+The information contained in this manual is complemented by a set of Technical Reports.
+They provide technical details that normal users typically do not need to know but may be useful for experts in order to identify the particular method implemented in SLEPc.

 Supported Problem Classes